 The following job categories are considered in-field to calculate the graduate employment rates required by the state of California for graduates of the Pharmacy Technology program.
-Detailed information for each Standard Occupational Classification (SOC) can be found at one-to-new-norm.
+Detailed information for each Standard Occupational Classification (SOC) can be found at one-tonline.org.